inputsh/notes/00_books-to-read.md

 ### Technology / Education

-* Ray Kurzweil - The Singularity Is Near: When Humans Transcend Biology (2005)
 * Ray Kurzweil - How to Create a Mind (2012)
 * David J.C.
 MacKay - Information Theory, Inference, and Learning Algorithms (2003)
 * VA - The Next Digital Decade: Essays on the Future of the Internet (2010)